 Many beginner aquarists’ chose to populate their aquariums with algae eating fish because they think these will solve their problems related to the permanent algae combat in the aquarium.
 Of course, they are wrong.
 Learn more about algae eating fish!

 There are very few beginners aquarists who do not buy Ancistrusi.
 I buy them but not because they will solve problems regarding the permanent algae combat in the aquarium like some beginners do.
-Then beginners of course, remain disappointed and usually it turns out that this is just a dream in vain, despite the fact that clean water Ancistrusii eats a large amount of algae.
+Then beginners, of course, remain disappointed and usually, it turns out that this is just a dream in vain, despite the fact that clean water Ancistrusii eats a large amount of algae.
 But if there is biological balance, the solution will not work well either with or without any fish.
 On the other hand, if the algae mass is not large enough, the fish begin to eat aquarium plants.
 Of course, reduces their popularity in the eyes immediately owners.
 It is important to note that the mere presence of these fish does not solve the algae cleaning task.
+My best way of dealing with algae is the fish tank water filter and I found many reliable models in this review so I was able to discover which one is the one I should invest in.
+The one I picked helps me keep the water clean through a complex filtration system and I have finally managed to get rid of the cloudy water in my fish tank.

 Loricariidae family has four subfamilies, as follows: